Maymanaf/IcietLa/.github/ISSUE_TEMPLATE/test-case-.md

 3. **Step N:** [Description of the Nth step]
    - **Expected Result:** [What you expect to happen after this step]

-## Expected Results
-> [Summarize what outcomes you should see if the test passes.]

-## Actual Results
-> [Record what actually happened when you performed the test.
-This section is typically filled out during the testing phase.]

 ## Notes
 > [Any additional information that testers need to know, such as special configurations, environment-specific instructions, etc.]

 ## Environment
-> [Details about the environment where the test was executed: hardware, software, OS, browser, etc.]
+> [Details about the environment where the test was executed: OS, browser, etc.]

 ## References
 > [Links to the related documents, tickets, user stories, etc.]